ndaidong/bellajs/README.md

 # Changes

 #### v3.6.8 - Sep 17, 2015
-- Remove 'H' from date format pattern.
-See date pattern for more info.
+- Removed 'H' from date format pattern.
+Now it will automatically detect if the pattern contains 'a' or 'A'.
+If so, it will display as meridiem style.
+Otherwise, it would display 00-24 hour.
+See [DateTime](#datetime) pattern for more info.

 #### v3.6.6 - Sep 13, 2015
 - Added "isDate" method